Self-Discovery Can Be Synonymous with Happiness

 - It’s important to encourage positive self-dialogue to support yourself.

-- They say that in order to be happy, you should be willing to fail and thus realize what is actually important and what isn’t.
+- They say that in order to be happy, you should be willing to fail.
+By doing this, you realize what is actually important and what isn’t.

 It’s important to set goals step by step.
 In other words, visualize your main goals and set smaller goals.
 By reaching your small goals, you’ll slowly but steadily get to the big one.

 Every day, work on reaching your small goals in order to reach your main one.
-The important thing is to never lose your internal self-motivation.
+Most importantly, never lose your internal self-motivation.